 Jackson has the pass blocking, run blocking, zone blocking, pass blocking footwork and run blocking footwork.
 He needs to add some muscle and get stronger without losing a step in his footwork.
 The fact that Austin Jackson can play both offensive tackle spots with his versatility like Andrew Thomas and Tristan Wirfs makes me more comfortable about drafting him in the first round since he struggled agaisnt Utah's 4-3 right end Bradlee Anae.

-Tennessee gets a right tackle here to replace Jack Conklin.
-The 6-7 310 lb Josh Jones is a former basketball player with excellent footwork.
+Green Bay is looking at re-signing Blake Martinez and getting a second 3-4 middle linebacker in Free Agency.
+The Packers have not even contacted right tackle Bryan Bulaga about a contract extension.
+This means that Green Bay will replace Bulaga in either Free Agency or the 2020 NFL Draft.
+My guess is they get Bulaga's replacement at 30.
+The 6-5 311 lb Josh Jones is a former basketball player with excellent footwork.
 The four year starter at left tackle for Houston showed the versatility to play left tackle and right tackle in Mobile.

 Click this Josh Jones Interview to hear Josh Jones after day 3 of Senior Bowl practice from Mobile.
-He is the only player the Titans can get to replace Jack Conklin in this draft if they spend their money on re-signing Ryan Tannehill at quarterback and Derrick Henry at running back.
+He is the only player the Packers can get to replace Bryan Bulaga this late in the first round with the other offensive tackles off the board.